joshzaugg/react-web-api-poker-analyzer/README.md

 ## TODO
 * Unit Tests - these are a must, but time constraints eliminated them from happening immediately.
 React.Poker.ApplicationCore and the front-end are the primary nees here.
+* Upgrade to use TypeScript
+* Implement React-Redux, immutable store
 * Swashbuckle Schema issues with custom Enum needs.
 Some more time needs to be spent on the JSON and Type Converters that aren't working as planned yet.

 ## License